-This section compares the results of the three different methods used in this research that are shown in the table below.
+This section compares the results of the three different methods used in this research and that is shown in the table below.

-These results presented in the table above indicate that neural network achieved the highest overall classification accuracy for all the three years prior to bankruptcy.
-Multiple discriminant analysis and logistic regression produce years full financial statements prior to the year of bankruptcy were not available are excluded from this research.
+These results presented in table above indicate that neural network achieved the highest overall classification accuracy for all the three years prior to bankruptcy.
+Multiple discriminant analysis and logistic regression produce comparable results.
+This is so because neural networks have highly interconnected processing elements which process information by their dynamic state responses to external inputs.